-Plug your instrument into the desired input jack (please refer to "Front Panel Features" for more detail).
-Turn your instrument's volume up to at least 75% of maximum and slowly adjust up the Gain control.
-Keep playing and turning the Gain control up until you see the Preamp Clip LED turn red.
-Then back off the Gain Control about one large hash mark on the dial.
-Now turn up the Master Volume control to an equal level.
-You should now hear the sound of your instrument amplified through the 350x into your speaker cabinet(s).
+Plug your instrument into the desired input jack (refer to "Front Panel Features" for greater detail).
+Turn your instrument's volume up to at least 75% of maximum and slowly adjust the gain control.
+Once you begin to play your instrument and you see the red light (marked "preamp clip") over the gain control illuminate, back off the gain a bit.
+Now turn up the "Master Volume" and you should hear the sound of your instrument amplified through the Black Beauty.
+For more detailed information, please read the entire manual carefully so that you can fully realize the potential of the your new Black Beauty.